-42 U.S.C § 1983 and the Fourteenth Amendment to the U.S. Constitution (Due Process Violation-Deprivation of Liberty or Property without a Notice and a Meaningful Opportunity to Be Heard) (Against all Defendants)
+42 U.S.C § 1983 and the Fourteenth Amendment to the U.S. Constitution (Due Process Violation-Deprivation of Liberty or Property without a Notice and a Meaningful Opportunity to Be Heard)

-81. Plaintiffs re-allege and incorporate by reference each and every allegation contained in the preceding paragraphs as if fully set forth here.

-82. Plaintiffs assert claims against all Defendants, pursuant to 42 U.S.C. § 1983, that the Park Ban Policy violates their Fourteenth Amendment rights to due process on its face and as applied to them, because it deprives them of liberty or property without notice and a meaningful opportunity to be heard.
+- 70. Plaintiffs re-allege and incorporate by reference each and every allegation contained in the preceding paragraphs as if fully set forth here. - 71.
+Plaintiffs assert claims, pursuant to 42 U.S.C. § 1983, that the Park Ban Policy violates their Fourteenth Amendment rights to due process on its face and as applied to them, because it deprives them of liberty or property without notice and a meaningful opportunity to be heard.

-83. The Fourteenth Amendment of the U.S. Constitution provides that no state shall "deprive any person of life, liberty, or property, without due process of law."
+- 72. The Fourteenth Amendment of the U.S. Constitution provides that no state shall "deprive any person of life, liberty, or property, without due process of law."
 U.S. Const. amend.
-XIV, § 1.
-84. When a property or liberty interest is at stake, due process requires notice and a meaningful opportunity to be heard in a meaningful time and in a meaningful manner.
+XIV, § 1. - 73.
+When a property or liberty interest is at stake, due process requires notice and a meaningful opportunity to be heard in a meaningful time and in a meaningful manner.
 See Mora v.
 City Of Gaithersburg, 519 F.3d 216, 230 (4th Cir.
-2008).

-85. Plaintiffs have a liberty interest in their right to intrastate travel and in accessing and using public parks and areas on the same terms as other members of the public, especially because parks serve as traditional public for assembly and protest.
+2008). - 74.
+Plaintiffs have a liberty interest in their right to intrastate travel and access to public parks and areas.
 They also have property interests in being able to conduct economic activities in public parks, such as babysitting or using community garden spaces, to the same degree permitted to other members of the public.
-However, the Park Ban Policy strips Ashevillians like Plaintiffs of these important liberty and property interests for years at a time based on mere allegations that they have violated park policies or a criminal statute.

-86. Defendants have banned Plaintiffs from all Asheville parks without proper notice.
-The Park Ban Policy does not require any pre- or postdeprivation notice to banned individuals.
+However, the Park Ban Policy strips Ashevillians like Plaintiffs of these important liberty and property interests for years at a time based on mere allegations that they have violated park policies or a criminal statute. - 75.
+Defendants have banned Plaintiffs from all Asheville parks without proper notice.
+The Park Ban Policy does not require any pre- or post-deprivation notice to banned individuals.
 Pursuant to the policy, the notice that APD or APR may provide does not include clear instructions on the appeals process.
 Plaintiffs Norris, Temoshchuk-Reynolds, Hamilton, Flickinger, Enstrom, Dickhaus, Weber, Roberts, Hudson, Martinez, Matute-Villagrana, and Watkins received notice of their park bans more than two months after their bans had been issued.
-Plaintiffs Bergdahl, Deaton and Nevel did not receive any notice that they were banned from parks.
+Plaintiffs Deaton and Nevel did not receive any notice that they were banned from parks.

-87. The Park Ban Policy does not mandate a pre-deprivation hearing before banning individuals from Asheville parks and none of the Plaintiffs were given a pre-deprivation hearing.

-88. The park ban notices they received did not include clear instructions on how to appeal the bans.
-Even when some Plaintiffs affirmatively requested instructions on the appeals process, APR employees told those Plaintiffs that they did not know the process.

-89. Even when appeals hearings were held, as in the cases of Plaintiffs Norris, Temoshchuk-Reynolds, Hamilton, Enstrom, Flickinger, Dickhaus, Hudson, Martinez, Matute-Villagrana, and Watkins, they were not provided a meaningful opportunity to be heard.
+- 76. The Park Ban Policy does not mandate a pre-deprivation hearing before banning individuals from Asheville parks and none of the Plaintiffs were given a pre-deprivation hearing. - 77.
+The park ban notices they received did not include clear instructions on how to appeal the bans.
+Even when some Plaintiffs affirmatively requested instructions on the appeals process, APR employees told those Plaintiffs that they did not know the process. - 78.
+Even when appeals hearings were held, as in the cases of Plaintiffs Norris, Temoshchuk-Reynolds, Hamilton, Enstrom, Flickinger, Dickhaus, Hudson, Martinez, Matute-Villagrana, and Watkins, they were not provided a meaningful opportunity to be heard.
 Prior to these hearings, Defendant McGirt had already decided to deny their appeals.
-Because of McGirt's decision, the hearings that ensued were sham proceedings before they even started.

-90. Even had Defendant McGirt not pre-determined the outcomes, the hearings provided to Plaintiffs Norris, Temoshchuk-Reynolds, Hamilton, Enstrom, Flickinger, Dickhaus, Hudson, Martinez, Matute-Villagrana, and Watkins under Defendants' appeals policy were not meaningful.
-The hearings were cursory and Plaintiffs had no discovery or subpoena rights.
-They were not allowed to ask questions or examine the evidence against them.
-Plaintiffs' park bans remained in effect during the pendency of the appeals process.

-91. Defendant McGirt afforded Plaintiffs no due process at all when he decided to uphold their bans even before their appeals hearings.
-He failed to provide Plaintiffs with any findings of fact and reasons for the City's decision to uphold the bans.
+Plaintiffs Norris, Temoshchuk-Reynolds, Hamilton, Enstrom, Flickinger, Dickhaus, Hudson, Martinez, Matute-Villagrana, and Watkins were then provided cursory hearings with no discovery or subpoena rights, and where they were not allowed to ask questions or examine the evidence.
+Plaintiffs' park bans remained in effect during the pendency of the appeals process. - 79.
+Defendant McGirt afforded Plaintiffs no due process when he decided to uphold their bans even before their appeals hearings.
+He failed to provide Plaintiffs with any written findings of fact and reasons for the City's decision to uphold the bans.
 Plaintiffs had no other opportunity to appeal their bans following Defendant McGirt's decision.